mearns/queue-as-promised/README.md

 You have some tasks to perform and you need to queue them up.
 Maybe because they all share a resource so you can only have one running at a time.
 Doesn't matter why.
 You define a function that will run your task, and register with a `Queue`.
-The registered tasks will executed one at a time, in order, and notify you when they're done.
+The registered tasks will be executed one at a time, in order, and notify you when they're done.

 ## Usage